Our Mission

 BICSV’s current service area encompasses the counties of Rockingham, Augusta, Page, Shenandoah, Bath, Highland, Rockbridge, and Rappahannock, and all the cities located within.

-At Brain Injury Connections of the Shenandoah Valley (BICSV), a diverse, inclusive, and equitable workplace is one where all employees and volunteers, whatever their gender, race, ethnicity, national origin, age, sexual orientation or identity, education or disability, feels valued and respected.
+Brain Injury Connections of the Shenandoah Valley (BICSV), is one where all employees and volunteers feel valued and respected.
 We are committed to a nondiscriminatory approach and provide equal opportunity for employment and advancement in all of our programs and worksites.
 We respect and value diverse life experiences and heritages and ensure that all voices are valued and heard.
-We’re committed to modeling diversity and inclusion for the entire brain injury services industry throughout nonprofit sectors and to maintaining an inclusive environment with equitable treatment for all.